mikekestemont/mikekestemont.github.io/publications/index.md

 * Kestemont, M., Review of: *Macroanalysis.
 Digital Methods and Literary History*.
 By Matthew L. Jockers.
 In: *LLC.
 The Journal of Digital Scholarship in the Humanities* [advance access; doi:10.1093/llc/fqt056].

 ### General public
 * Kestemont, M., 'EACL toont ook de muziek van de literatuur' ['EACL also Shows Music in Literature'], in *E-data & Research*8:3 (2014), p.
 2.
 * Kestemont, M., 'Het gewicht van de auteur.
 Reflecties over auteursattributie in samenleving en wetenschap' ['The Weight of the Author.
 Reflections on Authorship Attribution in Society and Academia'], in *Streven.
 Cultureel maatschappelijk maandblad* 78:3 (2011), 234-244.
 * Kestemont, M., 'Plagiaat in de Guldensporenslag' ['Plagiarism in the Battle of the Golden Spurs'], in: *Eos.
 Actueel maandblad over wetenschapen technologie* 27:1 (2011), 36-39.
+* Kestemont, M., 'Oraal erfgoed – bewaart dat?
+Enkele bespiegelingen over schrift- en taalcultuur', introductory contribution to the heritage project *Peepel Tervuren.
+Taal en verhaal in Tervuren* [online](http://www.peepel.be/?page_id=56)